Rawayana

 Rawayana is a Venezuelan band formed in Caracas in 2007.
 The group's music combines a variety of musical genres including reggae, psychedelic, electronic, funk and salsa, and the members describe their style as "trippy pop".
-The band consists of Alberto "Beto" Montenegro, Antonio "Tony" Casas, Andrés “Fofo” Story and Alejandro "Abeja" Abeijón.
+The band consists of Alberto "Beto" Montenegro, Antonio "Tony" Casas, Andrés "Fofo" Story and Alejandro "Abeja" Abeijón.

 The band has released 5 studio albums and has collaborated with artists such as Parcels, Danny Ocean, Natalia Lafourcade, Bomba Estéreo, Monsieur Periné and Los Amigos Invisibles.
-They have performed in festivals such as Coachella and Lollapalooza and are the recipients of a Latin Grammy and a Grammy.
+They have performed in festivals such as Coachella and Lollapalooza and are the recipients of two Latin Grammys and a Grammy.

 History

 After the release of the album Trippy Caribbean in 2016, the band was nominated for Best New Artist at the 18th Annual Latin Grammy Awards, losing to Dominican musician Vicente García.
 To promote the album, the band embarked on a tour of major cities in Latin America and the United States, and released a music video for the song "Funky Fiesta" featuring Jose Luis Pardo of Los Amigos Invisibles.

 Rawayana's 2021 album Cuando los Acéfalos Predominan discusses the crisis in Venezuela in both its lyrical content as well as the album's accompanying music videos.
 The album featured Los Amigos Invisibles, Cheo Pardo, and Akapellah, and was released in conjunction with an art installation in Mexico City.
 In the words of lead singer Montenegro, the satirical music video for the song "Into You", which parodies Latin American talk shows, served as a way to "[call] forth major 'entertainers' in the industry not to stay silent about the world’s problems".

 On September 19, 2023, the band performed a Tiny Desk Concert for NPR to promote their album ¿Quién trae las cornetas?, which was officially released two days later on September 21.
-The Tiny Desk performance helped popularize them to non-Hispanic audiences.
-On 2024 the band embarked on the ¿Quién trae las cornetas?
-World Tour, with over 50 shows spanning Europe, North America, South America and the Caribbean.
+The Tiny Desk performance further propelled the band's international popularity, accumulating over 11 million views.
+In 2024, the band embarked on the ¿Quién trae las cornetas?
+World Tour, performing across Europe, North America and Latin America.

 In 2024, Rawayana's song "Feriado" won Best Pop Song at the 25th Annual Latin Grammy Awards.
 In early 2025, their album ¿Quién Trae las Cornetas? won the 2025 Grammy for Best Latin Rock or Alternative Album.